GNOME/gimp/plug-ins/script-fu/docs/using-v3-binding.md

-# The version 3 dialect of the ScriptFu language
+# Version 3 of the ScriptFu language

 ## About

-This describes a new dialect of ScriptFu, used when a script calls: (script-fu-use-v3).
+This describes a new dialect of the ScriptFu language.
+ScriptFu interprets the dialect after a script calls: (script-fu-use-v3).
 The new dialect is more like Scheme and makes scripts shorter.
 The dialect only affects calls to the PDB.
+ScriptFu inteprets the old version 2 by default, unless a script calls script-fu-use-v3.

 The audience is script authors and other developers.